responsiv/pay-plugin/docs/building-payment-types.md

 # Building Payment Types

-Payment types are defined as classes located in the **paymenttypes** directory of this plugin.
+Payment types are merchant gateways defined as classes located in the **paymenttypes** directory of this plugin.
 You can create your own plugins with this directory or place them inside the `app` directory.

 ```
 plugins/